michligtenberg2/j3-flasher-travelbot/README.md

 # Travelbot Flasher

 This project provides a Python-based application to flash a Samsung Galaxy J3 (SM-J320FN) with a minimal LineageOS ROM.
-The goal is to repurpose the device as a lightweight AI travel companion.
+The GUI is built with **PyQt6** and lets you manage the flashing process through simple buttons.

 ## Features
 - Detects if the phone is connected via ADB